Frequently Asked Questions

 What does the interview process involve?

-Interview notifications are emailed in late January, with interviews held approximately one month later on a Saturday or Sunday in late February.
+Interview notifications are emailed in late January, with interviews held approximately two weeks later on a Saturday or Sunday in February.

-Interviews are 30 minutes in duration, standardized with structured questions, and conducted by a three-person panel consisting of a dentist, a senior dental student and a community member.
+Interviews are 30 minutes in duration, standardized with structured questions, and conducted by a three-person panel consisting of a dentist, a current dental student, and a community member.

 Schulich Dentistry interviews approximately 200 applicants for up to 56 seats.
 Please visit the Interviews webpage for more details.